Ch-Kashif171/Larite/README.md

 ## 🧮 Queries & ORM

-Kframe offers a Laravel-inspired ORM for interacting with your database using expressive and chainable syntax.
+Larite offers a Laravel-inspired ORM for interacting with your database using expressive and chainable syntax.

 ### 🔍 Fetching Data